Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 where $\mu$ is the friction coefficient.
-The first constraint~\eqref{eq:condition1} arises from the Signorini condition, while the second condition~\eqref{eq:condition2} represents Coulomb's friction cone constraint.
+The condition~\eqref{eq:condition1} arises from the Signorini condition, while the constraint~\eqref{eq:condition2} represents Coulomb's friction cone constraint.
 Currently addressing closing contact scenarios (clamping and sliding), the condition~\eqref{eq:condition1} simplifies to an affine condition as $v^{n}_{k,i+1}=0$.
 In the clamping case, the optimal solution is $\bm{\lambda}_k=-\mathbf{M}_{k}\mathbf{c}_k$.
-For the sliding case, the optimization problem~\eqref{eq:minvel} is formulated to QCQP~\citep{lidec2023contact} and can be solved by utilizing the bisection method as proposed in~\citet{raisim}.
+For the sliding case, the optimization problem~\eqref{eq:minvel} is formulated to QCQP~\citep{lidec2023contact}, solvable via the bisection method~\citep{raisim}.

-In scenarios with multiple contacts, the contact impulses $\bm{\lambda}_1, \cdots, \bm{\lambda}_d$ of all the contact points can be obtained by solving the multiple instances of the optimization problem~\eqref{eq:minvel} for all $k=1,\cdots,d$.
-Because the multiple instances of the optimization problem are not independent of each other due to the term $\bm{\lambda}_{\tilde{\mathbf{k}}}$, the nonlinear block Gauss-Seidel method is employed in~\citet{raisim} to solve this problem iteratively.
+In scenarios with multiple contacts, the contact impulses $\bm{\lambda}_1, \cdots, \bm{\lambda}_d$ for all contact points can be obtained by solving the optimization problem~\eqref{eq:minvel} for all $k=1,\cdots,d$, iteratively.